Martha Wells

 Martha Wells (born September 1, 1964) is an American writer of speculative fiction.
-She has published a number of fantasy novels, young adult novels, media tie-ins, short stories, and nonfiction essays on fantasy and science fiction subjects.
-Her novels have been translated into twelve languages.
-Wells has won four Hugo Awards, two Nebula Awards and three Locus Awards for her science fiction series The Murderbot Diaries.
-She is also known for her fantasy series Ile-Rien and The Books of the Raksura.
+She has published a number of science fiction and fantasy novels, young adult novels, media tie-ins, short stories, and nonfiction essays on SF/F subjects; her novels have been translated into twelve languages.
 Wells is praised for the complex, realistically detailed societies she creates; this is often credited to her academic background in anthropology.

+She has won four Hugo Awards, two Nebula Awards and three Locus Awards for her science fiction series The Murderbot Diaries.
+Wells is also known for her fantasy series Ile-Rien and The Books of the Raksura.

 Life

 Martha Wells was born in Fort Worth, Texas, and has a B.A. in Anthropology from Texas A&M University.
 She lives in College Station, Texas, with her husband.
 She was involved in SF/F fandom in college and was chairman of AggieCon 17.
+In May 2023, she was diagnosed with breast cancer.

 Career

 As an aspiring writer Wells attended many local writing workshops and conventions, including the Turkey City Writer's Workshop taught by Bruce Sterling.
 She has also taught writing workshops at ArmadilloCon, WorldCon, ApolloCon, and Writespace Houston, and was the Special Workshop Guest at FenCon in 2018.

-Her first published novel, The Element of Fire (1993), was a finalist for that year's Compton Crook Award, and a runner-up for the 1994 William Crawford Award.
+Her first published novel, The Element of Fire (1993), was a finalist for that year's Compton Crook Award, and a runner-up for the 1994 Crawford Award.
 Her second novel, City of Bones (1995), received a starred review from Publishers Weekly and a black diamond review from Kirkus Reviews, and was on the 1995 Locus Recommended Reading List for fantasy.
 Her third novel, The Death of the Necromancer (1998), was nominated for a Nebula Award.
 The Element of Fire and The Death of the Necromancer are stand-alone novels which take place in the country of Ile-Rien, which is also the setting for the Fall of Ile-Rien trilogy: The Wizard Hunters (2003), The Ships of Air (2004), and The Gate of Gods (2005).
 Her fourth novel was a stand-alone fantasy, Wheel of the Infinite.
 In 2006, she released a revised edition of The Element of Fire.